funamizu-lab/Ishizu_et_al_2023/README.md

 ### 2. Demo

-  Expected outputs were main firues and the relevant source data.
+  Expected outputs were main figrues and the relevant source data in our paper.

   The run time of almost all scripts were within 1 minute.